ThbltLmr/yt-term/ARTICLE.md

 I initially thought this would be enough, but I ended up running into a bug where the frame rate would drop significantly below 25 fps.
 I added logs to different stages of the program, and realized that the loop inside the `display` sometimes took over 40 ms, so the video would lag behind.

 To fix this, we can add a frame skipping check.
 If we read a frame and the last frame was displayed over 42 ms ago, we skip the current frame and move on to the next one.
+This is a bit of a hacky fix, but this is my project and I say it's fine.

 <details>
 <summary>My implementation, including the frame skipping, looks like this</summary>